vvsharma/Android-Programming-Homework/README.md

 Android-Programming-Homework
 ============================

-These area the class work from the Android Programming Class.
+These are the class work from the Android Programming Class.